microsoft/OSPO/learning_resources/using-oss/investment-framework.md

 #### Funding Sources and Partnerships
 Projects, foundations, and initiatives like FOSS Fund and Alpha Omega have their own budgets and evaluation criteria to indicate their processes take over after nomination.

 For new investment, in most companies & organizations this requires building a business case to leverage or generate budget.
 The good news is by following the framework you are much more likely to have compelling data and insights to do just that.
 Beyond language, **partnerships for investment can be key**, and the role of an OSPO can be to help surface data that helps build coalitions and partnerships for investment.
 Think nearby partnerships (other products/service using your dependencies) and broader in the ecosystem (other companies, and organizations).
-Partnerships can mangify impact and avoid duplication of effort.
+Partnerships can magnify impact and avoid duplication of effort.

 ### Step #4 Measuring Impact Over Time :straight_ruler:

 This framework is a cycle – there is no start and end.
 Set up milestones and monitor progress regularly.
 Having direct dialogue with maintainers, projects and being a part of communities is even better.
 We encourage this always.

-[GitHub has an awesome new toolkit for organiing and tracking investment](https://github.com/sboysel/open-source-funding-toolkit).
+[GitHub has an awesome new toolkit for organizing and tracking investment](https://github.com/sboysel/open-source-funding-toolkit).
 This can help with impact tracking but also help tell a story of ‘funding open source’ for your company which is a whole other challenge.
 There’s also a CHAOSS working group for the purpose of collaborating on ‘investment impact’.

 ### Remember :boat:
 Unless agreed-up in something like a service-agreement, no investment in open source equates to obligation of that project to treat you/your company differently than any other member of the community.
 Lift all boats.